adam-cherry/iac-gitops-azure-app-landing-zone/README.md

 This repository serves as a reference implementation.
 For development guidance:

-- See `CLAUDE.md` for AI assistant development context
 - Review Terraform module structure in `Azure/terraform/modules/`
 - Helm chart organization in `K8s/lvl1-argoapp-helm-chart/charts/`